First Special Service Force: Canadian recruitment

-In July 1942, the Canadian Minister of National Defence, James Ralston, approved the assignment of 697 officers and enlisted men for Project Plough, under the guise that they were forming Canada's first airborne unit, the 1st Canadian Parachute Battalion (1CPB).
+In July 1942, the Canadian Minister of National Defence, James Ralston, approved the assignment of 697 officers and enlisted men for Plough, under the guise that they were forming Canada's first airborne unit, the 1st Canadian Parachute Battalion (1CPB).

-Due to a decision to raise an actual Canadian parachute battalion, the Canadian volunteers for Project Plough were also sometimes known unofficially as the "2nd Canadian Parachute Battalion".
+Due to a decision to raise an actual Canadian parachute battalion, the Canadian volunteers for Plough were also sometimes known unofficially as the "2nd Canadian Parachute Battalion".
 (The Canadians did not officially become a unit until April–May 1943, under the designation, 1st Canadian Special Service Battalion.)

-While its members remained part of the Canadian Army, subject to its code of discipline and paid by the Canadian government, they were to be supplied with uniforms, equipment, food, shelter and travel expenses by the U.S. Army.
+While its members remained part of the Canadian Army, subject to its code of discipline and paid by the Canadian government, they were to be supplied with uniforms, equipment, food, shelter and travel expenses by the US Army.
 It was agreed that a Canadian would serve as second in command of the force and that half of the officers and initially one-half of the enlisted men would be Canadian.
-As casualties reduced the size of the Force, restrictions on the availability of Canadian replacements reduced the proportion of the Canadian contingent to about one-third of the total.
+This resulted in a total force of 1,800 men: 900 US soldiers and 900 Canadian soldiers.
+As casualties depleted the Force, restrictions on the availability of Canadian replacements reduced the proportion of the Canadian contingent to about one-third of the total.
 After Lieutenant Colonel McQueen, the senior Canadian member, broke his leg during parachute training, the highest ranking Canadian in the force was Lieutenant Colonel Don Williamson, who commanded the 2nd Regiment.

-U.S. recruitment
+US recruitment

-The U.S. volunteers for the force consisted initially of officers from Forts Belvoir and Benning.
+The US volunteers for the force consisted initially of officers from Forts Belvoir and Benning.

-Letters of recruitment were posted to all U.S. Army units in the Southwest and on the Pacific coast.
+Letters of recruitment were posted to all US Army units in the Southwest and on the Pacific coast.
 The letters called for single men, aged 21–35 with three or more years of grammar school.
-Occupations preferred: Rangers, lumberjacks, northwoodsmen, hunters, prospectors, explorers and game wardens.
+Occupations preferred: Rangers, lumberjacks, north woodsmen, hunters, prospectors, explorers, and game wardens.
+Married men were not accepted for the Force.
 Inspection teams also scoured the western camps for ideal candidates.
-Those chosen, owing to the secrecy of the mission, were often told that they had been selected to undergo training for a parachute unit.
+Those chosen, due to the secrecy of the mission, were often told that they had been selected to undergo training for a parachute unit.
 Indeed, the unit was so secretive, that many soldiers did not know where they were when they arrived in Helena for training, as the windows of the trains carrying the troops were painted black.

 The combat force was to be made up of three regiments.
-Each regiment was led by a lieutenant colonel and 32 officers and boasted a force of 385 men.
+Each regiment was led by a lieutenant colonel and 32 officers and had 385 men.
 The regiments were divided into two battalions with three companies in each battalion and three platoons in each company.
-The platoon was then broken up into two sections.
+Each platoon had two sections.

 Following initial training period in Montana, the FSSF relocated to Camp Bradford, Virginia, on 15 April 1943, and to Fort Ethan Allen, Vermont, on 23 May 1943.